wp-plugins/zedity/readme.txt

 * **Easy to Use**: Zedity enables everyone to create any desired content as easily as never before, just like doing it with a pen and paper.
 With no coding or technical skills required, creating your posts and pages becomes a pleasure!

 * **Design Freedom**: Unprecedented flexibility and possibilities to create any desired content.
-With no more constraints, you're free to unleash your creativity!
+With no more constraints, you're finally free to come up with what your creative ideas!

 * **Save Time & Money**: Create your content very quickly, completely hassle-free and, since you can do it without hiring developers, saving money too!